 - Guidance to inventory assets and assess their useful life: Taking inventory of a water system's assets and tracking the condition, including estimating a replacement schedule, is a critical first step toward sustainable long-term management.
 While short-term costs are familiar for every water system, the long-term expenses of water system operation are much less visible.
 The County can offer resource materials and has previously hosted a training on assess inventory and building a reserve fund. - Reserve fund-building resources: The County can offer tools to help educate small water systems about the importance of building a financial reserve and the steps required to achieve this goal.
-As mentioned previously, this has been the subject of a training offered during a water system forum meeting and can be a topic for continued training. - Decision-support tool: The County will develop tools to support decision-making about consolidations, and to support the consolidation process itself when that is the preferred option.
+As mentioned previously, this has been the subject of a training offered during a water system forum meeting and can be a topic for continued training.

+- Decision-support tool: The County will develop tools to support decision-making about consolidations, and to support the consolidation process itself when that is the preferred option.
 This includes reviewing the options available to the water system to improve their water supply capacity and a consolidation cost-benefit analysis tool, among other potential resources. - Management Flow charts: County staff will develop and post process flow charts to help water system owners and managers understand the steps to undertake activities they may not have done before.
-Topics could include steps needed to develop an emergency intertie, to receive funding for a project from the State, to enter into a consolidation with a neighboring agency, or to increase rates.

-- Dry well registration information: DWR hosts a dry well reporting tool.
-The County can provide information for using this tool and to increase awareness of the statewide resources for well owners experiencing drought impacts. - Advocacy for additional funding: County staff will also advocate for simplification of available funding structures to increase their accessibility and the inclusion of State Small Water Systems in more funding programs.
+Topics could include steps needed to develop an emergency intertie, to receive funding for a project from the State, to enter into a consolidation with a neighboring agency, or to increase rates. - Dry well registration information: DWR hosts a dry well reporting tool.
+The County can provide information for using this tool and to increase awareness of the statewide resources for well owners experiencing drought impacts. - Advocacy for additional funding: County staff will also advocate for simplification of available funding structures to increase their accessibility and the inclusion of SSWSs in more funding programs. - Maintain list of qualified professionals: The County already maintains lists of qualified professionals including well pump contractors and well drillers.
+Additional contractor types and certified operators can also be added if there is a need.

-i.
+vi.
 Interties Between Water Systems